And greetings to you once again, music lovers, thrill seekers, conversationalists all across the fruited plane.

 Now, all of this is why I am profoundly confused.

-Because it's all speculation that nobody here today, anywhere, that can tell you what any of this that happened today means because there is no vote.
+There's nobody here today, anywhere, that can tell you what any of this that happened today means because there is no vote and there's not going to be a vote until June.

-So in other words, if the standing question, other words, standing question goes back to whether the original proponents of Prop 8 had a right to defend it in court once once Schwarzenegger and Brown dropped the state from defending Prop 8, which is what Anthony said happened.
+So in other words, if the standing question, in other words, standing question goes back to whether the original proponents of Prop 8 had a right to defend it in court once Schwarzenegger and Brown dropped the state from defending Prop 8, which is what Anthony said happened.

-The Ninth Circuit said that they did, and then ruled against them.
+The Ninth Circuit said that they did and then ruled against them.

-But if they had no standing, then the ninth ruling should go away too.
+But if they had no standing, then the Ninth ruling should go away too.

 So it is possible, and this is why there's confusion.

-And until I have a better grasp on the whole concept of standing in this case, who has it and who doesn't, or who the court might rule has standing and who doesn't, to even bring the case.
+And until I have a better grasp on the whole concept of standing in this case, who has it and who doesn't, or who the court might rule has standing and who doesn't, to even bring the case, because what Kennedy was saying, I just wonder if this case was properly granted.

-Now, while all this is going on, the low information voters out there are wondering what happened or is happening to Amanda Knox.
+Now, while all this is going on, the low-information voters out there are wondering what happened or is happening to Amanda Knox.

-And we haven't, we haven't delved into that.
+And we haven't delved into that.

-Uh and the original interpretation was that the Ninth Circuit could be upheld if they dismissed the case, but now Anthony said, no, wait a minute, wait a minute.
+And the original interpretation was that the Ninth Circuit could be upheld if they dismissed the case.

 It depends on who's got standing here and who doesn't.

-Let's go to the audio sound bites to illustrate the confusion even further.
+Let's go to the audio soundbites to illustrate the confusion even further.

-This is CNN Newsroom this morning.
+This is CNN newsroom this morning.

-Just describing just talking about marriage doesn't let anybody know what you mean anymore.
+Just describing, just talking about marriage doesn't let anybody know what you mean anymore.

 You have to specify opposite sex marriage.